 Place your forearm on a table pointing straight ahead at 12 o’clock.
 Then, place a water bottle right in front of your hand.

 Use your non-affected side to bring the water bottle back towards you, and repeat 10 times.
 Stop this exercise immediately if it creates pain.

 Stop this exercise immediately if it creates pain.

 Also, even if your arm is not paralyzed, electrical stimulation can still be a beneficial addition to your rehabilitation regimen.
-Studies have shown that combining electrical stimulation with rehabilitation exercise leads to better results that rehab exercise alone.
+Studies have shown that combining electrical stimulation with rehabilitative exercise leads to better results than rehab exercise alone.